13 Bathroom Door Alternatives to Beautify the Space

-Barn doors are a great alternatives for bathroom doors to simple hinge doors and apart from having a space-saving minimalistic design, the rustic-style barn door can make your bathroom space look very stylish, while also making it look cozy and welcoming.
+Barn doors are a great alternatives for bathroom doors to simple doors with typical types of door hinges and apart from having a space-saving minimalistic design, the rustic-style barn door can make your bathroom space look very stylish, while also making it look cozy and welcoming.

 If you want a unique bathroom door option, then you could go in for shōji doors.
 Inspired by Japanese architecture, shōji doors originally consisted of a bamboo frame with translucent rice paper attached to the small compartments.

 While these may not be very fragile, traditional shōji doors aren’t among the most durable options.

 Modern shoji doors; however, are made with frosted glass panels or two panels of glass with paper in between that is attached to a wooden frame.